CSC331-WCU/csc331/setup.md

 <img src="assets/figure/setup/vscode_12.png" alt="Bash terminals" style="height:700px">

-To gracefully shutdown the VM, in the bash terminal, enter `shutdown now`.
+To gracefully shutdown the VM, in the bash terminal, enter `sudo poweroff`.
 This will shutdown the *headless` VM.

 ## Setup GitHub account